 To develop successfully with the

-NSTableView class, you need a strong grasp of the model-view-controller design pattern.
-Refer to “The Model-View-Controller Design Pattern” in Cocoa Fundamentals Guide.
+NSTableView class, you need a strong grasp of the Model-View-Controller design pattern.
+To learn more about this fundamental pattern, see “Model-View-Controller in Cocoa (OS X)” in Concepts in Objective-C Programming.

 NSTableView instances can be used with Cocoa bindings, both in